 Have you ever experienced being stuck in the WordPress login redirect loop?
 Even when you enter your right credential you still can’t get into your dashboard and you are redirected to the login page.
 This error can be frustrating.

 Based on our experience with similar issues of WordPress, we can say that there are many reasons that cause this error.
-In this article, we tend to discuss WordPress login redirect loop error and how to fix it.
+In this article, we tend to discuss the WordPress login redirect loop error and how to fix it.

 1. Delete Browser’s Cache and Cookies